machineagency/POSE25/README.md

 #### Spectral Sensor
 Notebooks for data collection with the spectral sensor.

+#### Extending Science Jubilee
+Resources on how to add a new tool to science jubilee.

 #### Calibration
 Some helper notebooks for various calibration tasks, in case your project calls for them.